Abbott and Costello Go to Mars: Production

-Science fiction author Robert A. Heinlein wrote a film treatment in 1950 called Abbott and Costello Move to the Moon that may have inspired the film's screenplay.
+Science fiction author Robert A. Heinlein wrote a film treatment in 1950 titled Abbott and Costello Move to the Moon that may have inspired the film's screenplay.

-Principal photography took place between August 1 and August 28, 1952.
+Principal photography took place from August 1 to 28, 1952.

 The Venusian women were played by 1952 Miss Universe contestants, including Anita Ekberg, the winner of the Miss Sweden competition a year earlier.

-The Venusian cars featured in the film were later used in the science fiction feature This Island Earth (1955).
+The Venusian cars featured in the film were later used in the science fiction FILM This Island Earth (1955).

-A nine-year-old Harry Shearer appears as a kid at the orphanage.
+Harry Shearer made his debut as a child at the orphanage.

 Shortly after the film's release, Abbott and Costello appeared on The Colgate Comedy Hour and did a comedy sketch in which they attended the film's premiere.

 Home media

 The film has had two DVD releases, the first as part of The Best of Abbott and Costello Volume Three, released on August 3, 2004, and the second as part of Abbott and Costello: The Complete Universal Pictures Collection, released on October 28, 2008.